 Home Loan Tenor_introduction_WC

-The Home Loan tenor refers to the duration within which the borrower agrees to repay the loan amount in full, including both the principal amount and the interest accrued atop it.
-Typically, Home Loans come with a lengthy repayment tenor,often stretching up to 30 years, allowing borrowers ample time to repay the loan amount.
+Home Loan tenor refers to the duration within which the borrower agrees to repay the loan amount in full, including both the principal amount and the interest accrued atop it.
+Typically, Home Loans allow for a long repayment tenor, often stretching up to 30- 40 years, allowing borrowers ample time to repay the loan amount.

 There is no one ideal tenor that fits all Home Loan cases.
 Every borrower’s needs, suitability, and capacity differ, and so, the ideal tenor varies from person to person.
 Borrowers are, hence, advised to plan for the future and calculate a repayment period that takes various factors into account.
 Some of these are:

 - The Loan Amount: The Home Loan amount you seek has a considerable impact on the duration it may take to finally close the obligation.
 If you want a sizeable sanction, it may take you longer the principal amount and the interest component; especially if you would like to avoid steep EMIs.